rudestan/smart-home-apiengine/README.md

 ToDo:

-- read arguments additionally from environment
-- add some new apis for retrieving groups and reloading the config
+- add some new apis for reloading the config
 - add tests
 - add some CI
 - Write documentation